abetterinternet/website/content/en/docs/memory-safety.md

 Finally, there is performance.
 In decades past, one could rely on CPUs getting significantly faster every year or two.
 This is no longer the case.
 Instead, CPUs now come with more cores.
 To take advantage of additional cores, developers are tasked with writing multi-threaded code.

-Unfortunately, multi-threading exacerbates the problems associated with a lack of memory safey, As a result, efforts to take advantage of multi-core CPUs are often intractable in C and C++.
+Unfortunately, multi-threading exacerbates the problems associated with a lack of memory safety, As a result, efforts to take advantage of multi-core CPUs are often intractable in C and C++.
 For example - Mozilla had multiple failed attempts to introduce multi-threading into Firefox's C++ CSS subsystem before finally (successfully) rewriting the system in multi-threaded Rust.

 ## What's the right path forward?